shearer12345/graphics_examples_in_git_branches/README.md

 - the cpp main function is consistently in the file main.cpp

 - run premake4 to build the build files for your platform / build tool of choice
-  - e.g. "premake4 gmake"  or "premake4 vs2010"
+    - on Windows, you'll need to use premake4.bat
+    - Linux example: `premake4 gmake` or `premake4 vs2010` (you can build the VS solution on Linux!)
+    - Windows example: `premake4.bat vs2012`

 - build using your tool of choice
-  - e.g. "make", or load in visual studio and build
+    - e.g. `make`, or load the solution in visual studio and build

-- run the create exe (named after the branch)
+- run the created exe (named after the branch)
-  - e.g. "./baseBuildWithNoFeatures.exe"
+    - e.g. `./baseBuildWithNoFeatures.exe`
     - or from Visual Studio